18D070001/Heart_sound_classification/README.md

 During the cardiac cycle, the heart firstly generates the electrical activity and then the electrical activity causes atrial and ventricular contractions.
 This in turn forces blood between the chambers of the heart and around the body.
 The opening and closure of the heart valves is associated with accelerations-decelerations of blood, giving rise to vibrations of the entire cardiac structure (the heart sounds and murmurs) [1].
 These vibrations are audible at the chest wall, and listening for specific heart sounds can give an indication of the health of the heart.
 The phonocardiogram (PCG) is the graphical representation of a heart sound recording.

+## About the project

+### PROPOSED HYPOTHESIS

+The current stethoscope is capable of recording heart sounds.
+The PCG signals obtained are temporal sequences and thus can be modeled using sophisticated Recurrent Neural Networks.
+Due to their well-known capabilities for modeling and analyzing sequential data even in the presence of noise [8], we developed an RNN model for automated cardiac auscultation[1].

 ## Dataset

 The dataset used in this project is provided by 2016 Physionet/Cinc .